Winter Weather Safety

 Properly dressed, you’ll be surprised when the cold doesn’t matter so much.

 Do not travel during a blizzard.
 Discerning where the road is may become impossible.
-The usual visual clues to where the road lies are obscured.
+The blizzard obscures the usual visual clues we rely upon to stay on the road.
 It may seem that you can see further ahead than is possible.
+You may drive off the road because of the optical illusion caused by the whiteout.

 In 1888, the infamous Children’s Blizzard killed more than 200 people in the Great Plains.
 Stay indoors unless you have taken special precautions such as guide ropes to lead you from one place to another.
 It’s not uncommon to walk just a few feet, turn around, and realize you cannot see the building that you just left.

-Ice storms commonly occur when snow falls through a layer of warm air and melts into rain, then lands on below-freezing cold surfaces and refreezes.
+Ice storms occur when snow falls through a layer of warm air and melts into rain, then refreezes when it lands on below-freezing cold surfaces.
 The rain often mixes with wet snow and sometimes sleet.
 Forecasters like to call it a wintry mix and it’s one of the more dangerous winter weather events.
-On average, 16 ice storms affect the US each winter.
+On average, 16 major ice storms affect the US each winter.

 The weight of the ice on trees and power lines causes power outages, sometimes over widespread areas.
 The Federal Emergency Management Agency recommends a generator for an emergency power.
 It will keep the heat on, the pipes from freezing, and operate essential appliances.
 Standby generators work automatically in all types of weather.
-Portables are not automatic, need protection from the weather, and to operate the furnace requires a manual transfer switch.
+Portables need protection from the weather, and to operate the furnace requires a manual transfer switch.
+A great accessory is a portable generator GenTent Canopy which provides the protection these machines need in wet or snowy weather.

 Perhaps one of the most common and least understood effects of an ice storm is Black Ice.
 Water on a cold roadway freezes.
 It is clear and difficult to see because the black road surface shows through it—thus the name black ice.
 Often the first warning comes as your vehicle loses traction and slides out of control.
 The problem worsens when snow falls on top of black ice.
 Not only can’t you see it, but the snow further reduces traction.